Prep Enrolment

 Access the Student Insights enrolments system online.

 Click here to visit the Student Insights enrolment portal and register before completing your child’s application.
+Applications for Prep 2026 can only be accepted after Tuesday 22 April.
+For detailed instructions on how to use the Student Insights application portal see our Student Insights User Guide.

 Step 2